You can find information on Boston Medical Center’s exciting new Global and Local Health Equity Fellowship here!

-Residents interested in developing additional expertise in the principles of global and public health can join the Global & Public Health College.
-Residents will learn how to relate public health principles to the development and management of sustainable projects in resource-limited settings.
+Residents interested in developing additional expertise in the principles of global and public health can join the Global & Public Health Track.
+Residents will learn how to relate global and public health principles to the development and management of sustainable projects in resource-limited settings.
 In addition, residents will develop the knowledge, skills, and experience necessary to succeed in public and global health activities and careers, and become competitive candidates for fellowships and faculty positions in academic emergency medicine programs.
-Contact the Deans of the College, Gabrielle Jacquet and Elissa Schechter-Perkins, with questions.
+Contact the Track Coaches, Gabrielle Jacquet and Elissa Schechter-Perkins, with questions.
 Find additional resources below.

 Resident Project Examples